 Broadstairs is brim-full of nostalgic, old-world, seaside charm.
 Sandy bays meet surf schools.
 Fishermen's cottages meet Charles Dickens connections.
 Retro ice-cream parlours meet chic shops.
 Relaxed and unspoilt, this is the perfect place for chilled-out, family-friendly fun.

 Broadstairs boasts an impressive seven sand-filled beaches and bays.
 Head to Joss Bay to learn to surf, or rural Botany Bay to saunter amid towering chalk stacks.
-At the town's main beach, Viking Bay, discover children's rides, beach huts, Kent Surf School, a harbour and cliff-top promenade.
+At the town's main beach, Viking Bay, discover children's rides, beach huts, surfing, a harbour and cliff-top promenade.

-The town has a wealth of inviting cafes, restaurants and bars - two 1950's ice-cream parlours Morelli's and Chiappini's provide flavourful scoops of nostalgia too.
+The town has a wealth of inviting cafes, restaurants and bars - two 1950's ice-cream parlours Morelli's and Chiappini's provide flavourful scoops of nostalgia.
 In the High Street, historic red-brick and flint-fronted buildings are dotted between a rich stock of independent shops.
-Look out for galleries including New Kent Art, Little Art Gallery and Broadstairs Gallery.
+Look out for galleries including New Kent Art, Little Art and Broadstairs Gallery.

 Broadstairs was Charles Dickens' favourite holiday spot.
 Explore a wealth of Dickens memorabilia and prints at the Dickens House Museum - also the former home of Mary Pearson Strong, who inspired the character Betsey Trotwood in David Copperfield.
-You can also visit Bleak House, an imposing, cliff-top building where Dickens holidayed in the 1850s and '60s, and wrote David Copperfield.
-Cliff-top paths link beautiful bays, just inland St Peter's village stages award-winning heritage tours, while the Crampton Tower Museum provides an intriguing insight into Victorian engineering.
-After all that, kick-back and enjoy a free afternoon concert at the bandstand.
+Visit Bleak House, an imposing, cliff-top building where Dickens holidayed in the 1850s and '60s, and wrote David Copperfield.

-Each June, Broadstairs' week-long Dickens Festival overflows with costumed characters, talks, plays and beach outings.
-In mid-August, the funky Broadstairs Folk Week brings music sessions to pubs, gardens and beaches.
-Broadstairs Water Gala is a family-friendly fiesta of sandcastle-building, teddy bears picnicking and fireworks too.
-While in October, the three-day Broadstairs Food Festival is an irresistible celebration of locally-produced, fine food and drink.
+Broadstairs' Dickens Festival (June) overflows with costumed characters, talks, plays and beach outings.
+In August, Broadstairs Folk Week brings music sessions to pubs, gardens and beaches, whilst Broadstairs Water Gala is a family-friendly fiesta of events finished with fireworks.
+Spring and autumn host Broadstairs Food Festival, an irresistible celebration of locally-produced, fine food and drink.
 Autumn 2018 sees its 10th anniversary